vitay/deeprl/document.md

 Successful value-based methods such as DQN produce a **deterministic policy**, where the action to be executed after learning is simply the greedy action $a^*_t = \text{argmax}_a Q_\theta(s_t, a)$.
 Exploration is enforced by forcing the behavior policy (the one used to generate the sample) to be stochastic ($\epsilon$-greedy), but the learned policy is itself deterministic.
 This is **off-policy** learning, allowing to use a different policy than the learned one to explore.
 When using an experience replay memory, the behavior policy is simply an older version of the learning policy (as samples stored in the ERM were generated by an older version of the actor).

-In this section, we will see the now state-of-the-art method DDPG (Deep Deterministic Policy Gradient), which tries to combine the advantages of policy gradient methods (actor-critic, continous or highly dimensional outputs, stability) with those of value-based methods (sample efficiency, off-policy).
+In this section, we will see the now state-of-the-art method DDPG (Deep Deterministic Policy Gradient), which tries to combine the advantages of policy gradient methods (actor-critic, continuous or highly dimensional outputs, stability) with those of value-based methods (sample efficiency, off-policy).

 ### Deterministic policy gradient theorem